GovTechSG/techpass-user-docs/docs/log-in-as-po.md

 <kbd>![verification-po](assets/images/access-sgts-services-using-techpass/verification-code-po.png)</kbd>

-You will now be prompted to approve your TechPass sign-in.
+You are prompted to approve your TechPass sign-in.
 A number is shown on your browser.

 <kbd>![mfa](assets/images/onboarding/po-non-se/mfa-number-displayed-on-screen.png)</kbd>

 5. On the Authenticator app, enter the number shown, and select **Yes** to authenticate this sign-in.

-You are now successfully logged in with TechPass.
+You are successfully logged in with TechPass.

 <kbd>![after-po-login](assets/images/access-sgts-services-using-techpass/final.png)</kbd>